CreatieveNaam/po-paradigma/README.md

 The new programming language I want to learn is assembly for the x86-64 instruction set.
 I chose assembly because I think it's important for software developers to know how software works near the hardware level.
 Also, I have an interest in reverse-engineering but I never found an opportunity to learn assembly, so this is the ideal time to learn assembly.

-The bulk of my information will come from [this](https://www.youtube.com/watch?v=VQAKkuLL31g&list=PLetF-YjXm-sCH6FrTz4AQhfH6INDQvQSn) Youtube guide.

 For this assignment to be a success, I will do a challenge: implement the insertion sort algorithm in assembly x64.
 My assignment will be a success when the assembly code can sort an array from low to high using the insertion sort algorithm.
 I think this challenge is perfect to implement in assembly since assembly code can produce much faster code (and fast sorting is what we want) than high(er) level languages (Kent State University, z.d).

+The bulk of my information will come from [this](https://www.youtube.com/watch?v=VQAKkuLL31g&list=PLetF-YjXm-sCH6FrTz4AQhfH6INDQvQSn) Youtube guide.
+My plan is to follow this guide and give a summary of videos I think are relevant for implementing insertion sort.
+When I am done with the video series, I will start implementing insertion sort.

 During this assignment I will use the following tools:
 - Debian 10.3 as operating system.